fnkzhang/codereview/README.md

 Go to https://console.cloud.google.com/welcome/ and click "Create or Select a Project".
 Then click on "New Project".
 Give your project a name and click create.
 Copy your project id.

-Find all instances of os.environ["GCLOUD_PROJECT"] = "codereview-413200" and change it to your project id.
-These are located in codereview/api-server-flask/api/utils/buckets.py and codereview/api-server-flask/api/cloudSql.py
+Create a .env file in codereview/api-server-flask/api/.
+Create a GCLOUD_PROJECT variable and set it to your project id.

+Go back to Google Cloud and go to APIs and Services -> Credentials.
+Make a new  OAuth 2.0 Client ID and set the application type to web application.
+Copy the client id and create a variable CLIENT_ID in .env and set it as the client id.

-Make sure you have Application Default Credentials set up so you can run the program: https://cloud.google.com/docs/authentication/provide-credentials-adc
+Get your Application Default Credentials set up: https://cloud.google.com/docs/authentication/provide-credentials-adc

-Place them in codereview/api-server-flask/api/credentials/googlecreds.json
+Place them in codereview/api-server-flask/api/credentials/googlecreds.json and create a variable in .env called GOOGLE_APPLICATION_CREDENTIALS whose value is credentials/googlecreds.json.

 ### How to Setup Cloud SQL